-Yes, I would be too! myClubhouse allows you to take payments electronically either through PayPal or Stripe.
+Yes, I would be too! myClubhouse allows you to take card payments electronically through PayPal or Stripe, and direct debits through GoCardless.
 We don't charge any transaction fees on top of what the payment processors already charge.
-For PayPal, that is currently 3.4% + 20p and for Stripe, 1.4% + 20p. myClubhouse doesn't put itself in the middle of the payment flow; instead you set up your own merchant account and the funds flow directly from your customers to your accounts. myClubhouse simply tells the payment processor when to make a payment.
+For PayPal, that is currently 3.4% + 20p; for Stripe, 1.4% + 20p; and for GoCardless, 1% (min.
+20p, max. £2). myClubhouse doesn't put itself in the middle of the payment flow; instead you set up your own merchant account and the funds flow directly from your customers to your accounts. myClubhouse simply tells the payment processor when to make a payment.

 You can set up as many payment methods as you like and each one can specify a particular member or the club as the payee.
 Payments are organised into separate accounts for each of the payees.
 This means that event organisers can take and track payments themselves rather than having to be reimbursed by the club.